+Do not skip this step!
 Reshape the eight remaining boules so they are nice and tight.
-Damp the central circle of dough with a little water.
+Damp the central circle of dough with a little water but just a touch.

-Place the eight balls in the basket, seam side up.
+Place the eight balls in the basket gently (Do not press them down), seam side up.
 If your boules don’t join up at this point, don’t worry, they will once the dough has proved some more.

 Then, the slightly tricky part, you need to cut eight triangles of dough from the centre ‘hill’.
 You start from the middle point and make the cuts in line with the gaps between the balls, so that the triangles will sit over the centre of the balls, then fold them down on top of the balls, but without cutting through the linen.